Law

-What is a Limited Liability Company (LLC) and What is the History of LLCs?
+What is a Limited Liability Company (LLC) and the Evolution of LLCs in Business History

 A Limited Liability Company (LLC) is a popular business structure in the United States that blends the characteristics of a corporation with those of a partnership or sole proprietorship.
 But what exactly is an LLC, and how did this business entity come into existence?
 In this article, we will explore the definition of an LLC, its key features, and the historical development of this business structure, providing a comprehensive understanding of its role in the modern business landscape.